 Housing Matters’ shelters are low barrier.
 That means that we welcome people wherever they are in their journey to permanent housing.
 We have clear and simple behavioral expectations, and the only requirement we have for participation in one of our shelter programs is that you are working toward a permanent housing plan.
 We provide support along the way, but ultimately it is the client’s responsibility to move toward housing.

 You can find resources for a variety of needs on our Community Resources page >

-Collectively, our four shelters provide beds for nearly 200 individuals on any given night, which are more than a third of the beds available in all of Santa Cruz County.
+Collectively, our three shelters provide beds for nearly 200 individuals on any given night, which are more than a third of the beds available in all of Santa Cruz County.
 Shelter can be life-changing for those who are able to access it, especially when it is designed as a pathway to housing.
-However, the need in our county is much larger than we are able to provide for, with an estimated 80% of our local homeless population going unsheltered — that’s approximately 1700 women, men, and children without shelter in our community, every night.
+However, the need in our county is much larger than we are able to provide for, with an estimated 77% of our local homeless population going unsheltered — that’s approximately 1,800 people without shelter in our community, every night.

 We are always looking to expand resources and better serve each and every person experiencing homelessness.
 Through systems change, best practices, and agility in the face of crises, we work hard toward the vision that homelessness in Santa Cruz County should be rare, brief, and non-recurring.
 Indeed, we are resolving homelessness together.
 Join us in moving forward toward a healthier, more stable community for all residents — housed and unhoused — by learning how you can take action today.